shkyler/gmit-pands-project/README.md

 ### 3.1 Description of the code in irisanalyser.py
 The irisanalyser.py script has over 300 lines of code in it, so to make it easier to read it has been split into four main sections using comments in the code.
 These will be explained one at a time.
 #### 3.1.1 - Section 1 - Basic Statistical Functions
-In this section of the code some functions that are used to calculate some basic statistics about the data are defined.
+In this section of the code, some functions that are used to calculate some basic statistics about the data are defined.
 While it is possible to use some of the built in functions in the numpy library, it was decided that it might be more challenging to try to create some of these functions from scrath as part of this research and learning exercise.
 These functions are as follows:

 _**count(x,type):**_ This is a function that takes 2 arguments(x is an int, type is a string).
 It will then go through the data set looking at the column indexed by 'x'.
 The 'type' refers to the class of iris that is to be analysed.
 If type is 'all' it will look at the whole data set, otherwise one of the 3 iris species can be passed and it will only consider that particular species.
 The function will return a 'count' f the required data as specified by the arguments passed.